 - Chinese Academy of Sciences, Chine: Suqing Hou

 - UPC-Barcelona, Spain: Adria Casanovas-Hoste

 - University of Edinburgh, UK: Claudia Lederer, Sam Lloyd, Umberto Battino

 The NewEarth Hub supports exo-planet research in the Astronomy Research Centre.

 Astrohub is an implementation of the Cyberhubs: Virtual Research Environments for Astronomy system developed by a team lead by Falk Herwig in the Astronomy Research Centre.
 Cyberhubs combines Docker virtualization with the latest JupyterHub notebook technology, and incorporates third-party authentication.
 Cyberhubs allow multiple users to access the same virtual research environment composed of a combination of storage, processing capacity and dedicated software packages specific to the particular research goals.

 Astrohub adds to the multiuser capability of cyberhubs a multihub capability, meaning that multiple hubs can be served on the same server.
-Astrohub is presently running on a virtual server of the Compute Canada Arbutus Cloud hosted by Research Computing Systems at the University of Victoria.
+Astrohub is presently running on a 16-core, 120GB VM in the Compute Canada Arbutus Cloud hosted by Research Computing Systems at the University of Victoria.